-Open-ended real estate funds in France have a large number of robust liquidity mechanisms.
+Open-ended real estate funds in France have a large number of robust liquidity management tools.
 The variable capital SCPI model has proved to be highly resilient for more than fifty years, particularly during the real estate crisis of the 1990s and the global financial crisis, both overall and at the level of individual funds.
 It is still a little too early to give a final verdict on the OPCI model, which has only been around for ten years and has yet to weather a crisis, although no liquidity problems have arisen to date.

-The economic crisis linked to the Covid-19 pandemic and widespread lockdown measures led to largescale redemptions of funds invested in corporate bonds in March which, had it not been for the European Central Bank's rapid response through the Pandemic Emergency Purchase Programme, could have weakened liquidity in the markets.
-OPCIs and variable capital SCPIs did not experience such withdrawals but continued to see steady inflows during the first quarter.
-However, the damage done to the economic fabric points to an increase in unemployment and business insolvencies to come.
-A fall in rental income is likely to follow, which will in turn affect income return on property, so difficulties are anticipated in the second half of 2020.
-That said, prices of shares in these funds have remained stable since the beginning of the year, avoiding the sharp correction seen in financial asset prices in March and April.
+The economic crisis linked to the Covid-19 pandemic and widespread lockdown measures led to large-scale redemptions of funds invested in corporate bonds in March which, had it not been for the European Central Bank's rapid response through the Pandemic Emergency

+Purchase Programme, could have weakened liquidity in the markets.
+But OPCIs and variable capital SCPIs continued to see steady inflows during 2020, weaker than during 2019, similar to 2018.
+That said, the share price index in variable capital SCPIs has remained stable during the year, the share price index in OPCI has lost 3% following the sharp correction seen in financial asset prices in March and April.

+In conclusion, variable capital SCPIs have proven the resilience of their liquidity management tools throughout their history, with a remarkable ability to adapt to the development of outstanding amounts and new market configurations.
+Retail OPCIs must also adapt with the introduction of tools that provide flexibility and resilience.